TGAC/grassroots-user-docs/services/field_trial/submit_study.md

 | N3    | 51+ mg/L |

-So when [submitting Plots](submit_plots.md), you can have a column with PECO:0007102 as the header and either N1, N2 or N3 as the values for each Plot entry row.
+So when [submitting Plots](submit_plots.md), you can have a column in the spreadsheet with PECO:0007102 as the header and either N1, N2 or N3 as the values for each Plot entry row.